-Please note that although the RCSI programmes will start slightly later than originally planned, they will also finish later and, as a result, students will still complete a full academic year.
+In the unlikely event that the RCSI programmes start later than originally planned, they will also finish later to ensure that you complete a full academic year.

-It is likely that each of the Undergraduate programmes will be delivered using a mixture of face-to-face and online instruction, at least for the first semester, to respect social distancing requirements enforced by the National Department of Health and to ensure the health and safety of all students, staff and patients over the course of your first year studies.
+It is likely that the undergraduate programmes will be delivered using a mixture of face-to-face and online instruction, at least for the first semester.
+This is to respect current social distancing requirements and ensure the health and safety of all students, staff and patients over the course of your first year studies.

-We do not, however, envisage a reduction in the overall tuition fee rate for 2020/21, on the basis of what we have outlined above.
+We do not envisage a reduction in the overall tuition fee rate for 2021/22, on the basis of what we have outlined above.

-If you do not meet the conditions of your offer after final exam results are released, or if you are unable to travel to Dublin to commence your studies due to ongoing COVID-19-related restrictions, RCSI will refund your tuition fees payment.
+- If you do not meet the conditions of your offer after final exam results are released, or

 If you can produce evidence of your scholarship status, e.g. an official government scholarship letter or financial guarantee, RCSI will invoice the sponsoring body directly.
 You will therefore not be required to pay the fees and seek reimbursement from RCSI later.

-Please note that RCSI does not offer non-EU medicine scholarships or financial loans at this time.
+RCSI does not offer non-EU Medicine scholarships or financial loans at this time.

-Scholarship students can accept their place without the requirement to make a deposit payment.
-They must, however, alert RCSI’s admissions office as soon as the scholarship offices reopen.
+In these circumstances, you can accept your place without the requirement to make a deposit payment.
+You must, however, alert RCSI’s admissions office as soon as the scholarship offices re-open.

-Sponsored students are required to submit official documentation to the admissions office, confirming their scholarship status, a minimum of four weeks prior to registration.
-Otherwise, payment of fees will be required and a refund issued as soon as confirmation of their scholarship is received.
+You are required to submit official documentation, confirming your scholarship status, to the admissions office a minimum of eight weeks prior to registration.
+Otherwise, you will be required to pay the fees and a refund will be issued as soon as confirmation of your scholarship is received.

-Yes.
-RCSI can provide you with an official letter on RCSI headed paper confirming your current offer-holder status.
-Please email your request to email@example.com and quote your RCSI student ID number.
+Yes, RCSI can provide you with an official letter on RCSI-headed paper confirming your current offer-holder status.
+Please email your request to email@example.com and quote your RCSI student application number.